Root involutions, real forms and diagrams: Introduction

-In this paper we study equivalence classes of pairs consisting of real semisimple Lie algebras and their Cartan subalgebras, in a way which is suitable for application to investigating the $CR$ geometry of orbits of real forms in complex flag manifolds (see e.g. \cite{Wolf69, MMN21} and references therein).
+In this paper, to settle the ground for application to investigating the $CR$ geometry of orbits of real forms in complex flag manifolds (see e.g. \cite{MMN21, Wolf69} and references therein), we study equivalence classes of pairs consisting of real semisimple Lie algebras and their Cartan subalgebras.
+A study of conjugacy classes of Cartan subalgebras in real semisimple Lie algebras can be found in \cite{Kost55, Sug69}.

 In our approach, we reduce, modulo equivalence, to real forms described by anti-involutions fixing given split and compact forms.
 This has the advantage of allowing us to keep fixed a Cartan subalgebra of the complex form and hence the corresponding root system, very much simplifying the relative combinatorics.